Ann Beckett Award

 --------------------------------------------------------------------------------

-The Ann Beckett Award 2023 winner:
+The Ann Beckett Award 2024 winner:

-Is the winner of the
+are the winners of the

-with her project
+with their project

 The Ann Beckett Award Committee would like to thank all the other applicants for their excellent projects.
 These projects reflect the values of the Ann Beckett Award and follows the foundations that leaders like Ann Beckett have laid, to ensure innovative and life changing practice by Occupational Therapists.